A building near Old Town Square with the image of a black sun shows a hint of the alchemy that is woven in Prague’s past

 Several occult thriller novels and video games also make reference to brotherhoods, orders or cults of the black sun.

 The House of the Black Sun was built originally in the Gothic style in the 13th century, and it was expanded in the 14th century.
 The first mention of it was in 1360, and the owner was someone named Plaier.
-The first mention of a name of the house is in 1516, when it was the House at the Sun, or Golden Sun.
+The first mention of the name of the house is in 1516, when it was the House at the Sun, or Golden Sun.
 At the time scribe Petr Drdák lived there.

 This must have caused confusion as there were other houses using the sun as a name.
 So at least by the time of Emperor Rudolf II it was known as the House of the Black Sun.